Teddy312/Snakey-NX/README.md

 # Snakey-NX

 My first homebrew game for Nintendo Switch

 My first homebrew game made for the Nintendo Switch using Love2D and LovePotion by TurtleP
 (https://github.com/TurtleP/LovePotion)

+# Features

+ - Singleplayer and multiplayer snake
+ - 2 Modes (With or without walls)

 # Description